JayTSXF/Jie_Huang_Lab_FlappyBirds-and-FlappyBirds-Friends/README.md

 **Key Achievements:**
 - Developed a Python-based Flappy Bird game using Pygame with swappable themes, avatars, and music
-- Redesigned game obstacles using sprite functions and replaced water pipes with custom trap mechanics to improve user experience
+- Redesigned game obstacles using sprite functions and replaced water pipes with custom trap mechanics
 - Implemented Pygame library functions to modify scoring system and enhance game restart functionality

 ## Installation